rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/311_managing-projects.md

 ## Transer Project Ownership

-After creating a project, the owner can transfer ownership to another member.
+The project owner can transfer ownership to another member.
 This solves the issue of restricted modification rights if the original owner leaves the company or is unavailable.

 To transfer project ownership:

 {{< tabs >}}
 {{% tab name="UI" %}}

-1. In the left navigation bar, click **Account > Projects**.
-The project dashboard is displayed.
+1. Click **Account > Projects** in the left navigation bar to access the project dashboard.
-2. Select the project for which you want to transfer the ownership.
+2. Select the project you wish to transfer ownership for.
-3. Under **Actions**, click the user icon.
+3. Click the **user icon** under **Actions**.
-4. Select the user to whom you want to transfer ownership from the drop-down menu and click **Update**.
+4. From the drop-down menu, select the user to transfer ownership to, then click **Update**.
-5. A notification message appears confirming that the project owner has been successfully updated.
+   A notification message appears confirming that the project owner has been successfully updated.

 {{% notice info %}}
 If you're part of a project through a user group, you can't become the project owner.
 You need to be directly added to the project to bbecome an owner.